-Alex Folkerth is an associate in Robbins Geller Rudman & Dowd’s San Diego office, where his practice focuses on complex securities litigation.
-Alex currently represents institutional investors in securities fraud cases against Under Armour (D. Md.), Acadia Healthcare (M.D.
-Tenn.), and Root Insurance (S.D.
-Ohio).
+Alex Folkerth is an associate in Robbins Geller Rudman & Dowd’s Melville office.
+Alex currently represents institutional investors in securities fraud cases across the country.
 Additionally, Alex maintains a pro bono practice that includes working with the Casa Cornelia Law Center to obtain asylum for refugees.
+Casa Cornelia chose Alex as a 2022 Pro Bono Publico Award recipient for his efforts on behalf of refugees.

 Alex was a summer associate with Robbins Geller in 2019.
 He returned to the firm following his judicial clerkship with the Honorable Benita Y. Pearson of the Northern District of Ohio.